 3. Nags Head Woods

-5. Jockey’s Ridge State Park
+4. Jockey’s Ridge State Park

 Feeling ambitious?
 Head on over to Jockey’s Ridge in Nags Head.
 This 426-acre park is home to hang gliding, kite flying, hiking, a visitor’s center, museum and picnic facilities.
-But keep in mind, as the largest sand dune on the east coast, all that sand can get really hot in the summer (the sand can get 10-20 degrees hotter than the surface)..and your dog’s paws need protection.
-Park rules state that petsÂ must be on a leash no longer than 6 feet.
-And remember to be considerate of other park visitors and clean up after your pet.
+Keep in mind, as the largest sand dune on the east coast, the sand can get hot in the summer.
+However, the sand can get 10-20 degrees hotter than the air, therefore your dog’s paws need protection.
+Additionally, park rules state that pets must be on a leash no longer than 6 feet.
+Remember to be considerate of other park visitors and clean up after your pet.

-6. Wright Brothers National Memorial
+5. Wright Brothers National Memorial

 Feeling ambitious?
-Bring your 4-legged playmate and climb to the top of Big Kill Devil Hill to see the nation’s monument commemorating the Wright Brothers’ historic achievement.
-While at the top, you’ll quickly discover a breathtaking ocean-to-sound view of the Outer Banks.You and your friend can also stand on the same spot where the Wright brothers made their first flights.
+Bring your 4-legged friend and climb to the top The Wright Brothers Monument!
+At the top, you’ll quickly discover a breathtaking view of the Outer Banks.
+Additionally, you and your pup can stand on the same spot where the Wright brothers made their first flights!

-8. Currituck Heritage Park
+6. Currituck Heritage Park

 In addition to The Whalehead Club, the Wildlife Education Center and the Currituck Light, Currituck Heritage Park is also home to acres of soundside beaches and grassy lawns – perfect for your and your furry friends to explore.

-9. Fort Raleigh National Historic SiteÂ
+7. Fort Raleigh National Historic Site

 Located on Roanoke Island, Fort Raleigh is home to The Lost Colony Outdoor Drama.

-10. John’s Drive-In
+8. John’s Drive-In

 With all of these amazing pet-friendly Outer Banks spots, do we have your dog panting with excitement yet?